 As people grow older, they start to embrace the idea that family life is the most complicated kind of activity.
 It is incumbent on family members to undertake certain responsibilities, fulfill certain conditions, and take all necessary measures, which guarantee mutual consent of family members.
 To this end, each family agrees on its own rules, for example:

-1) Family members get together to eat, rest, and make important decisions.
+1) Family membeers get together to eat, rest, and make important decisions.

-2) If the door to someone’s room is closed, it is essential that others knock beefore entering.
+2) If the door to someone’s room is closed, it is essential that others knock before entering.

 3) Each family member warns others that he/she will be late.